Cartography-jpl/isis-install-supplement/README.md

 ISIS Install Supplement
 =======================
 This contains a simple recipe for installing the [ISIS software](https://isis.astrogeology.usgs.gov/7.0.0/index.html).
+Used in POMMOS (NPO 52608).

 ISIS is installed using [anaconda](https://www.anaconda.com/), using the direction from